crunchysteve/TriggerBounce/README.md

 ***BINGO!***

+Guess I know how I'm going to do code analysis ```:-)``` Twinny's code completion is OK, but slow.
+Twinny's instruction chatbot?
+Meh.
+I'll use the code completion because it's cheaper than GitHub Copilot.
+I'll use the terminal and Ollama for review and gudance.

 ## News 20240109

 Great news everybody!
 The code works!
 Below is a screenshot of my logic analyser traces for input (top trace), a 20% duty cycle square wave and default falling edge trigger input, while the output (bottom trace) shows a width constrained, falling edge output that isn't retriggered until the input has gone high, then fallen again.
 Perfect!